flox/flox/CONTRIBUTING.md

 ```

 The commit contains the following structural elements,
-to communicate intent to the consumers of your library:
+to communicate the intent of the change:

-1. **fix**: a commit of the type `fix` patches a bug in your codebase
+1. **fix**: a commit of the type `fix` patches a bug in the codebase
    (this correlates with PATCH in Semantic Versioning).
 2. **feat**: a commit of the type feat introduces a new feature to the codebase
    (this correlates with MINOR in Semantic Versioning).